 sheep in silhouette

-sheep agains blue sky
+sheep face against blue sky

 Little Brook Farm